Tomoscorbin/spark-proof/docs/pbt_for_data_pipelines.md

 For data engineering, this difference is important.
 Example tests might prove that one sample dataset works; PBT proves that your logic is correct for *all* datasets within realistic bounds.

-> If you’re new to property-based testing, [this series by Scott Wlaschin](https://fsharpforfunandprofit.com/series/property-based-testing/) gives a great introductions.
+> If you’re new to property-based testing, [this series by Scott Wlaschin](https://fsharpforfunandprofit.com/series/property-based-testing/) gives a great introduction.
 ---

 ## What PBT Brings to ETL and Big Data